 I used to picture this moment in my mind.
 The moment I could share my post from Scrum.org wishing me a warm welcome.

-It's impossible to achieve such challenge alone.
-I would like say thank you for my wife, family, friends, work colleagues and the Scrum.org community for the support.
+It's impossible to achieve such a challenge alone.
+I would like to say thank you to my family, friends, work colleagues and the Scrum.org community for their support.

-My team and me in the challenge 24km open water swimming.
+My team and I in the challenge of 24km open water swimming.

 If after reading my journey you felt inspired.
 I would like to invite you to start your own journey and join this amazing community.
 Click in this link to become a PST.

-If you want to read more inspiring stories from others PSTs.
+If you want to read more inspiring stories from other PSTs.
 These are some stories that have inspired me:

 Shirley Santiago and more here.